C77667/JumpToUsbMsdAppWithOffset/README.md

 * SPI pinout changes
 * Linker script puts application in the last 32k of Flash
 * Disable switch inputs and LED outputs
-* Disable USE_MAINTAINENCE setting to reduce size
+* Disable USE_MAINTAINENCE setting to reduce binary size
 * Disable ADC test cluttering up serial debug
 * Enable pull-up on A13 (needed for SmartMatrix Shield compatibility)
-* Add RESET_ON_SUSPEND option reseting chip on USB suspend
+* Add RESET_ON_SUSPEND option resetting chip on USB suspend

 The binary was compiled with Kinetis Design Studio.
 A uTasker license was purchased for this project.
 In keeping with the terms of the uTasker license, this binary can only be used for a non-commercial project.
 If you want to use this project for a commercial project, uTasker has [reasonable license fees](http://www.utasker.com/Licensing/License.html) and excellent support.
 You should compile the project yourself to customize the USB IDs and device information.